 - Various mockbusters ripping off the Roland Emmerich film.
 The Asylum has created three.

 - The Go On episode "The World Ain't Over 'Till It's Over" (aired December 4, 2012) takes place on December 21, 2012.
 Mr. K believes the world will end, but nothing happens.

-- 2 Broke Girls: "And The High Holidays" makes commets referencing this.
+- Two Broke Girls: "And The High Holidays" makes commets referencing this.

-- Penn & Teller: Bullshit! tackles this in the episode "The Apocalypse".
+- Penn And Teller Bullshit tackles this in the episode "The Apocalypse".

 - A Saturday Night Live skit featured two Mayans showing their newly completed calender to their countrymen.
 They say the calender ends in 2012 because the world will end, but eventually admit they just ran out of space.